level12/flask-webtest/README.rst

 to run them within separate scopes too.

-And you must be aware that models bound to the Session and in general you can't use objects whose Session was removed:
+And you must be aware that models bound to the Session and in general you can't use object which Session was removed:

 .. code:: python